risenW/risenW/README.md

 - 👯 I’m looking to collaborate on open source tools for data science and machine learning.
 - 💬 Ask me about Machine Learning and Data Science.
 - 📫 How to reach me: Email (risingodegua@gmail.com) [Twitter](https://twitter.com/risingodegua), [Linkedin](https://www.linkedin.com/in/risingdeveloper).
-- You can reach me on risingodegua@gmail.com

 --------------

-- Read my latest technical article on [Medium](https://medium.com/@risingdeveloper)
+- Read my technical articles on [Medium](https://medium.com/@risingdeveloper)

-- Learn More about me on my [website](https://risenw.github.io/risingodegua/)
+- Learn more about on my [website](https://risenw.github.io/risingodegua/)

-- Connect with me on [Twitter](https://twitter.com/risingodegua)